-Hired’s 2022 State of Software Engineers report found an increasing number of jobseekers learning to code through non-traditional means, such as coding bootcamps.
+Hired’s 2023 State of Software Engineers report found an increasing number of jobseekers learning to code through non-traditional means, such as coding bootcamps.
 At Hired we firmly believe in skill-based hiring.
-So, we partner with organizations who prepare jobseekers with the tools and resources to be “job ready” in today’s workforce.
+So, we partner with organizations that prepare jobseekers with the tools and resources to be “job ready” in today’s workforce.

 Pathstream partners with leading technology companies to build digital skills career programs delivered through university partnerships.
 Built by educators, engineers, designers, and doers who care about democratizing access to best-in-class learning, Pathstream programs help students from all backgrounds gain marketable skills in as little as four months, no prerequisites required.